kammitama5/kammitama5.github.io/_posts/2018-4-10-Tuesday-April-10th.md

   a library or something, or a cafe.
 Somewhere that is quiet but has people doing stuff (*cough I guess not LA then HAHA*)

 ## Oh
-- I've heard back from a few companies, so I'm doing some coding tests.
+- I've heard back from a few companies, so I'm doing some coding tests and technical screening calls.
 - Yes, I've gotten some rejections, too, but I don't focus on that.
 It's an experience and I keep learning.
 - I've also gotten better at reaching out for help.
 I used to be sort of afraid before.
 But it's really, really worth it.
 I've learned a lot.
 - This has given me so much hope that I *can* become a developer!
 That's **so** cool! :D